Abelmoschus ficulneus (L.) Wight & Arn.

 White Wild Musk Mallow, Native Rosella

-Hibiscus ficulneus (basionym), Abelmoschus alborubens, Abelmoschus alboruber, Abelmoschus strictus, Hibiscus sinuatus, Laguna aculeata
+Hibiscus ficulneus, Abelmoschus alborubens, Abelmoschus alboruber, Abelmoschus strictus, Hibiscus sinuatus, Laguna aculeata

 Bloom Time: Summer

 Abelmoschus ficulneus is a small, erect shrub up to 5 feet (1.5 m) tall and spreads up to 6 feet (1.8 m) across.
 The leaves are up to 3.2 inches (8 cm) long, up to 2.8 inches (7 cm) wide, circular, heart-shaped at the base, toothed, rough on both sides, and 3 to 5 lobed.
 The flower stalks are covered with velvety hairs and occur at the end of branches or in leaf axils.
-They are covered with velvety hairs.
-The flowers are up to 3 inches (7.5 cm) in diameter.
-The flowers have short stalks and are white turning pink, with a dark purple spot in the center.
+Flowers are up to 3 inches (7.5 cm) in diameter.
+They are white turning pink, with a dark purple spot in the center.
 The stamen tube is about 0.6 inches (1.5 cm) long.
 Flowers last a couple of days.
-The seed capsule is 5 angled.
+The seed capsule is 5-angled.